bdebray/jiraconnect/README.md

 >
 > If we use our example above for team Awesome Sauce, Jira Connect will report on the last time a story entered a "Ready" or "New" status in Jira (which is mapped to our "To Do" state), the first time it entered a status of "In Progress" (as long as it was after the date for the "To Do" state), and the last time it entered the jira status of "Accepted" (mapped to "Done" in our workflow).
 > Jira Connect will also account for issues that have moved all the way through our workflow to a "Done" state and back to a "To Do" state.
+> One note: Jira Connect may not be able to interpret behaviors where issues are moved backwards in a workflow and never re-enter each state again (usually when an item is accidently moved backwards and reverted back to it's original state).